co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_filters.md

 ### Generated Customer ID ###

 This filter allows you to change the generated customer ID for the guest customer.
-Use this filter with caution.
-Can not be longer than 42 characters for the database.
+Use this filter with caution. **Cannot** be longer than 42 characters, exceed it and the database will not save the cart.

 ```php
 <?php